Brett-Tanner/Journal/2024/Jan_24.md

 ## January 11th

-- Add online trial lessons to setsu registration form
-  - [] Make it possible to edit Online's school info
-  - [] Add the necessary info
-  - [] Send that info in API responses
-  - [] Add SM accounts (if necessary) for Online

 ### [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

 - [x] Adjustments snuck into the middle of the summary, put them back on the left edge